Clevis22/SplitMark/README.md

 # SplitMark

-SplitMark is a simple split screen markdown editor using split.js and showdown.
+A real-time split-view markdown editor powered by Showdown and Split.js.

 ## Usage
 To use SplitMark, navigate to the github pages deployment or download the files to use locally.